Active adventures in Antarctica

 • Double room with porthole (capacity for up to 2 passengers in the cabin) — 2 portholes, 2 lower berths, a small sofa.

-• Double room with a window (capacity for up to 2 passengers in the cabin) — window, 2 lower beds, a small sofa.
+• Double room with window (capacity for up to 2 passengers in the cabin) — window, 2 lower berths, small sofa.

-• Deluxe (capacity for up to 2 passengers in the cabin) — 2 Windows, 2 lower beds, sofa, refrigerator, tea and coffee making set, bathrobe.
+• Deluxe (up to 2 passengers per cabin) — 2 windows, 2 lower berths, sofa, refrigerator, tea and coffee making facilities, bathrobe.

-• Superior (capacity for up to 2 passengers in the cabin) — 2 Windows, double bed, sofa, refrigerator, tea and coffee making set, bathrobe.
+• Superior (up to 2 passengers per cabin) — 2 windows, double bed, sofa, refrigerator, tea and coffee making facilities, bathrobe.

-• Junior suite (capacity for up to 2 passengers in the cabin) — double window, double bed, sofa, refrigerator, tea and coffee making set, bathrobe.
+• Junior Suite (up to 2 passengers per cabin) — double window, double bed, sofa, refrigerator, tea and coffee making facilities, bathrobe.

-• Grand Suite (for up to 2 passengers in the cabin) — double window, balcony, double bed, sofa, refrigerator, tea and coffee making facilities, bathrobe.
+• Grand Suite (up to 2 passengers per cabin) — double window, balcony, double bed, sofa, refrigerator, tea and coffee making facilities, bathrobe.

 The order of photos of cabins corresponds to the order of description of cabins.